klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 Thus, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it's negative.
 Now comes the leap of thought: just like the curvature of a two-dimensional surface signify stability, the curvature of hydrodynamics reveals stability of fluid motion.
-To me, this construction of thought is remarkable, as it so plainly demonstrates the power of mathematics.
+To me, this construction of thought is remarkable, as it so plainly demonstrates the power of mathematics (or Riemannian geometry, more specifically).

 A mathematical equation is blind to its applications.
 It's a blueprint of a perfect machine, potentially useful but with no predestined purpose.
 Arnold's discovery is of the type where two supposedly distinct areas of mathematics turn out to be related.
 Let's review how it happened:
+First, Newton realized that celestial and terrestrial bodies are governed by the same mathematical laws.
-Euler derived his equations, Riemann generalized geometry, and Arnold saw the former in the latter, each one century apart.
+Then Euler derived equations for the motion of a fluid, Riemann generalized geometry, and Arnold saw the former in the latter, each one century apart.
 Isn't it fascinating?

 We cannot write down a general formula that solves Euler's equations, so we need other ways to latch on to their solutions.